Nikolov999/cybersecurity-portfolio/README.md

 # 🛡️ My Cybersecurity Portfolio

-Hi, I'm [Your Name] — an aspiring **Blue Team Analyst** passionate about incident detection, threat hunting, and network defense.
+Hi, I'm Bobo — an aspiring **Blue Team Analyst** passionate about incident detection, threat hunting, and network defense.
 This portfolio showcases my **hands-on labs**, **certifications**, and **learning projects** as I grow in cybersecurity.

 ---